 I have almost a quarter century of broadcasting experience, spending most of his career in Western North Dakota and Eastern Montana.

 My first television job was in Glendive, Montana, as weatherman and sports anchor at KXGN-TV.
-From there I moved to Williston, North Dakota, was the news director at KUMV-TV from 1979-1982.
+From there I moved to Williston, North Dakota, where I was the news director at KUMV-TV from 1979-1982.
 I then moved out of state to become the chief photographer and sports director at KMVT-TV in Twin Falls, Idaho.
-I worked in Idaho from 1982 to 1988 then returned to North Dakota where I now am a reporter and photographer with KFYR-TV.
-In 1999 I added the job of morning weatherman to my list of duties.
+I worked in Idaho from 1982 to 1988 then returned to North Dakota where I now am the Assistant News Director, as well as a reporter and photographer with KFYR-TV.

-During my career I have won over 25 broadcast television awards for sports reporting, news reporting, feature and documentary reporting, news and sports photography.
+During my career I have won more than 25 broadcast television awards for sports reporting, news reporting, feature and documentary reporting, news and sports photography.

 I am married to KFYR-TV anchor Monica Hannan.
 Together we have authored two books, "Dakota Day Trips, Discovering North Dakota's Hidden Treasures", and "More Dakota Day Trips".
-The books have sold over 20 thousand copies and featured many of the places I have visited as part of my "Off The Beaten Path" television series.
+The books have sold more than 20 thousand copies and feature many of the places I have visited as part of "Off The Beaten Path."

-Monica and I have three children, Meghanne, C.J. and Hannah.
+Monica and I have three children, Meghanne, Cliff Junior, and Hannah.

 Hunt, who was suspended eight games by the NFL last season for two physical altercations, was cited for speeding only and released.